aleixalonso/ig-downloader/README.md

     * Example: ```python3 instagram-downloader.py 1 instagramusername```
 * Option 2: download IGTVs of a given user
     * Example: ```python3 instagram-downloader.py 2 instagramusername```
+* Option 3: download profile picture of a given user
+    * Example: ```python3 instagram-downloader.py 3 instagramusername```
-* Option 3: check friendship between your instagram and a given user, you must log in, it will show if you follow that account, and if they follow you
+* Option 4: check friendship between your instagram and a given user, you must log in, it will show if you follow that account, and if they follow you
     * Example: ```python3 instagram-downloader.py 4 yourinstagramusername instagramusername```